 For businesses responding to damage from an unexpected event, please see our Quick Guidance on Business Repairs.

-What are the remote processes for permits and inspections while the 9th floor at City Hall is closed to the public?
+What are the remote processes for permits and inspections while the 9th floor at City Hall (permits and Commissioner's office) and 2045 W. Washington (inspection office) are closed to the public?

 We continue to process permits and make ourselves available to answer questions and assist you in any way possible.
 The following protocol is available so you can manage your Department of Buildings needs via a call, email or online.